Nasser Razazi

 Naser Razzazi (ناسر ڕەزازی, born June 21, 1955) is a Kurdish singer, poet and writer.
-His music encompasses traditional Kurdish folk songs in four different Kurdish dialects, Soranî, Kurmanji, Hewramî (Zhawaroee) and Kalhori (Southern Kurdish).
+His music encompasses traditional Kurdish folk songs in four different Kurdish dialects, Soranî (Central Kurdish), Kurmancî (Northern Kurdish), Hewramî (Gorani) and Kelhorî (Southern Kurdish).

-Naser Razzazi, sometimes written Nasr or Naser Rezzazi or Rezazî was born to a poor family in Iranian Kurdistan, but has lived most of his life exiled in the Kurdish diaspora, mainly Sweden.
-After Saddam Hussein's fall, he returned to live in Iraqi Kurdistan.
+Naser Razzazi, was born to a poor family in Iranian Kurdistan, but has lived most of his life in exile, mainly in ¹Sweden.

-In addition to singing, and since his early days as a school teacher, Rezazi has contributed greatly to Kurdish literature and art through his music and poetry that combines different Kurdish genres, dialects and musical styles.
+In addition to singing, and since his early days as a school teacher, Rezazî has contributed greatly to Kurdish literature and art through his music and poetry that combines different Kurdish genres, dialects and musical styles.

 Personal life

-Nasser was married to an artist of her own right, Merziye Feriqi, until her death in 2005.
+Naser was married to an artist of her own right, Merziye Feriqi, until her death in 2005.
 He has since remarried.

 He fought as a peshmerga-soldier in Iranian Kurdistan, under the political Kurdish political party Komalah for the struggle of an independent Kurdistan.

 During his period as a guerrilla soldier, fighting for the Kurdish cause, his first audience was namely the peshmerga.